 Renovation or alteration work carried out on empty premises is reduced rated (5%) for VAT if the following conditions are met:

-• The property has not been lived in for 2 years or more immediately preceding the start of the work.
+- The property has not been lived in for two years or more immediately preceding the start of the work

-• A certificate is provided if the renovations are being carried out on a building used for a relevant residential purpose.
+- A certificate is provided if the renovations are carried out on a building used for a relevant residential purpose

 Work which can be reduced rated for VAT if the above conditions are met includes:

-For example, the installation of goods that are not building materials, such as carpets or fitted bedroom furniture, the erection and dismantling of scaffolding and landscaping.
+For example, the installation of goods that are not building materials, such as carpets or fitted bedroom furniture, or the erection and dismantling of scaffolding and landscaping are subject to VAT at the standard rate.
+Our guide on VAT and new build housing explains this in more detail.

 VAT on the installation of energy-saving materials

-The zero rating only applies until 31 March 2027 after which the reduced rate will apply.
-More information on energy-saving materials can be found in our separate blog looking at VAT on solar panels and other ESM.
+The zero rating only applies until 31 March 2027, after which the reduced rate will apply.
+More information on energy-saving materials can be found in our separate blog looking at VAT on solar panels and other energy saving materials (ESM).

-The rules governing the VAT treatment of both renovation work and the installation of energy-saving materials are complex and it is advised that professional advice is taken before applying either the reduced rate or zero rate.
+The rules governing the VAT treatment of both renovation work and the installation of energy-saving materials are complex.
+We advise individuals to take professional advice before applying either the reduced rate or the zero rate.

 Speak to our dedicated VAT Consultancy team today for advice on specific areas.